21 Card Rummy Game: A Brief Introduction

 Since rummy is now online and has quickly evolved to become one of India’s most-loved online games, you can play 21 cards rummy on virtual sports apps as well.
 But, before you dabble in 21 card rummy, you should learn a little more about this thrilling but challenging card game.

-History of 21 Card Rummy
+Terminology Used in 21 Card Rummy Game

 How to play 21 Card Rummy?